RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 The router directs traffic between networks; it does not apportion resources.
 Therefore, option B is incorrect.
 A VM makes resource calls; option C is incorrect.

 ### Question # 24 - Which of the following terms describes a cloud storage area that uses a filesystem/hierarchy?
-A. Volume storage
+A. Volume storage.
-B. Object storage
+B. Object storage.
-C. Logical unit number (LUN)
+C. Logical unit number (LUN).
-D. Block storage
+D. Block storage.
 Answer: B.

 **Object storage is, literally, a means of storing objects in a hierarchy such as a file tree.**
 All the other options are terms used to describe cloud storage areas without file structures.

 ### Question # 25 - Typically, which form of cloud storage is used in the near term for snapshotted virtual machine (VM) images?
-A. Volume storage
+A. Volume storage.
-B. Object storage
+B. Object storage.
-C. Logical unit number (LUN)
+C. Logical unit number (LUN).
-D. Block storage
+D. Block storage.
 Answer: B.

 **Snapshotted VM images are usually kept in object storage, as files.**
 All the other options are incorrect and option C is not a type of storage.

 ### Question # 26 - Who operates the management plane?
-A. Regulators
+A. Regulators.
-B. End consumers
+B. End consumers.
-C. Privileged users
+C. Privileged users.
-D. Privacy data subjects
+D. Privacy data subjects.
 Answer: C.

 **Only the most trusted administrators and managers will have access to the cloud data center’s management plane.**